achingachris/articles/ckibngai906hcpqs10d98bhxj.md

 ![dash.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1607168264276/a-wl1WVyI.png)

 Click on the name of the form to view the submission.
-Just like you are done.

 ## Adding a Customized response page